Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 ==========================   ==================================================================================
 :doxy:`LinearModel`          A simple linear model mapping an n-dimensional input to an m-dimensional output
-			     It offers the possibility to add an activation function :doxy:`ConvolutionalModel`   A simple linear model mapping an n-dimensional input to an m-dimensional output It offers the possibility to add an activation function :doxy:`ConcatenatedModel`    Chains two models together by using the output of one model as the input to the second.
+			     It offers the possibility to add an activation function :doxy:`Conv2DModel`          A simple linear model mapping an n-dimensional input to an m-dimensional output It offers the possibility to add an activation function :doxy:`ConcatenatedModel`    Chains two models together by using the output of one model as the input to the second.